Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: Abstract

 \section{Abstract}

-Quantum fluctuations of the vacuum stress-energy tensor are highly non-Gaussian, and can have unexpectedly large effects on the spacetime geometry.
-In this paper, we study a two-dimensional dilaton gravity model coupled to a conformal field theory, in which the distribution of vacuum fluctuations is well understood.
+Quantum fluctuations of the vacuum stress-energy tensor are highly non-Gaussian, and can have unexpectedly large effects on spacetime geometry.
+In this paper, we study a two-dimensional dilaton gravity model coupled to a conformal field, in which the distribution of vacuum fluctuations is well understood.
+In this model, the fluctuations of the matter field are responsible for the fluctuations of the geometry itself.
 By analyzing the geodesic deviation in this model, we show that a pencil of massive particles propagating on this fuzzy spacetime eventually converges and collapses.
-The collapse time depends on the velocity of the congruence of particles, but for ultra-relativistic particles the collapse probability as a function of time converges to an exponential distribution, consistent with our earlier analysis of null geodesics [Phys.
-Rev. Lett.
-107, 021303 (2011)].
-We thus find further evidence for the influence of vacuum fluctuations on the small scale causal structure of spacetime.
+This is consistent with our earlier analysis of null geodesics in [Phys.~Rev.~Lett.\ 107, 021303 (2011)].